-Content of the right

 Availability

 The right to social security does not directly obligate the government to provide social security regardless of economic circumstances.
 However, the government must so far as is possible preserve existing access to the social security and ensure fair implementation of existing social security schemes.
 Thus the right to social security is often invoked to oppose retrogressive reforms that would reduce the level of entitlements already achieved.